Post by: Kate Hoeting, MTS ‘21, Graduate Assistant in the Office of Admissions

 - IELTS: 8

-We hope this information has proven helpful for you!
-Test scores can be a tricky aspect of the application, especially if you are weighing whether-or-not to waive the GRE.
-If you have any further questions or concerns not addressed here, please reach out to us at firstname.lastname@example.org.
-Again, keep any eye out for our upcoming post on the statement of purpose, and good luck with your applications!
+Editor’s Note: We hope this information has proven helpful for you!
+Test scores can be a tricky aspect of the application, especially if you are weighing whether or not to submitthe GRE.
+If you have any further questions or concerns not addressed here, please reach out to us at email@example.com.
+Good luck with your applications!